TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms NOAA: 2017 was 3rd warmest year on record for the globe NOAA, NASA scientists confirm Earth’s long-term warming trend continues AROUND NOAA // U.S. federal government shutdown: See our service information 2017 was 3rd warmest year on record for U.S. Snow squall warnings to begin this winter
+Enter Search Terms NOAA: 2017 was 3rd warmest year on record for the globe NOAA, NASA scientists confirm Earth’s long-term warming trend continues AROUND NOAA // 2017 was 3rd warmest year on record for U.S. Snow squall warnings to begin this winter

 *   About our agency
 *   News and features